mylisabox/lisa-plugin-bose-soundtouch/README.md

-# lisa-plugin-kodi
+# lisa-plugin-bose-soundtouch
-:package: KODI plugin for L.I.S.A.
+:package: Bose SoundTouch plugin for L.I.S.A.